-About 3.2% (over $69 billion) of food and beverage expenditures in the United States, and 3.7% ($3.1 billion) of expenditures in New England, are made at institutions.
-While institutions are credited with only a little more than 3% of food expenditures, these market channels provide some of the clearest insight available on regional sourcing progress and potential.
-Institutional markets, while their purchasing power is significantly smaller than grocery stores and restaurants, are a potential source of food for 1 in every 4 New Englanders.
-School meals are especially important to children from low-income families for whom these meals provide a majority of daily nutrition.
+While institutions account for only a little more than 3% of food expenditures, these market channels provide some of the clearest insight available on regional sourcing progress and potential.
+While the purchasing power of institutional markets is significantly smaller than grocery stores and restaurants, 1 in every 4 New Englanders spend some part of every day in an institution.
+School meals are especially important to children from low-income families for whom these meals provide a significant amount of daily nutrition.
 In some institutional settings (e.g., prisons), consumers are entirely reliant on the food provided for extended periods of time with no choice in what is offered.

 Number of Institutions in New England